ctkelley/NotebookSIAMFANL/README.md

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going.

-If you want to play with the solvers, use the **dev** command within **pkg** to put the codes where it's easy for you to get to them.
-Alternatively, you could close the repository for the package and put that in your Julia **LOAD_PATH**.
+If you want to play with the solvers, clone the repository for the package and put that in your Julia **LOAD_PATH**.

 ## How much Julia do you need to know? ##